-As we discussed with George, the NIST CSF represents the collective experience of thousands of information security professionals.
-It is widely recognized as industry best practice and the most comprehensive, in-depth set of controls of any framework.
-Shoring an organization up against cyber attacks is the top priority of any cybersecurity leader or practitioner, and the NIST Cybersecurity Framework is a necessary part of that mission.
+As discussed earlier, the NIST CSF is a voluntary approach that represents the collective experience of thousands of information security professionals.
+It is widely recognized as an industry best practice and the most comprehensive, in-depth set of framework controls.
+Shoring an organization up against cyber threats and attacks is the top priority of any cybersecurity leader or practitioner, and the NIST CSF is a necessary part of that mission.

-Harnessing that crowd-based wisdom enables you to fill in blind spots you didn’t know you had as well as enables leaders to understand the perspectives of all members in their organization.
+Harnessing that crowd-based wisdom enables you to fill in blind spots you didn’t know you had and enables leaders to understand the perspectives of all members of their organization.

 Enable long-term cybersecurity and risk management

-The CSF takes your organization out of the ‘one-off’ audit compliance mindset, and into a more adaptive and responsive posture.
-Continuous compliance is a much stronger strategy in the long run.
-While this can seem daunting, the right tools enable a continuous compliance approach using the CSF with ease.
+The CSF takes your organization out of the ‘one-off’ audit compliance and risk assessment mindset, and into a more adaptive and responsive posture of managing cybersecurity risk.
+Continuous compliance is a much stronger strategy that supports respond and recover functions.
+While this can seem daunting, the right tools enable a continuous compliance approach using the CSF easily.

-We have seen instances where partners or clients ask an organization: “Where are you on the Framework?”
+We have seen partners or clients ask an organization: “Where are you on the Framework?”
 The response to this question can be a deal maker or a deal killer.
 Cybersecurity practices and posture is becoming a substantive selling point.
-Using a gold-standard like the CSF fosters trust between your partners and enables faster business growth while staying secure.
+Using a gold standard like the CSF fosters trust between your partners and enables faster business growth while staying secure.

-The CSF comes out of a risk-based approach, which executives understand very well.
+The CSF comes from a risk-based approach, which executives understand very well.
 This approach enables an integrated risk management approach to cybersecurity management aligned with business goals.
 The result is better communication and decision-making throughout your organization.
 Security budgets will be better justified and allocated.
-Adoption also fosters a shared security vocabulary for both business and technical stakeholders, which in turn facilitates improved communication throughout the organization from practitioners to the Board and CEO.
+Adoption develops a common language for business and technical stakeholders to share, facilitating improved communication throughout the organization from practitioners to the Board and CEO.

-The CSF is by far the most flexible framework given its risk-based, outcomes-driven approach.
-Successfully adopted by many industries, from sizeable critical infrastructure firms in energy, transportation, and finance, to small and medium-sized enterprises.
+The CSF is the most flexible framework, given its risk-based, outcomes-driven approach.
+Successfully adopted by many industries, from sizable critical infrastructure firms in energy, transportation, and finance, to small and medium-sized enterprises.
 Being a voluntary framework, it is highly customizable.
-The Core Functions are intuitive and collectively with the Implementation Tiers, and Profiles make for an easy to grasp blueprint that speeds adoption and provides ongoing guidance.
+The Core Functions are intuitive, and collectively, with the Implementation Tiers, and Profiles make for an easy-to-grasp blueprint that speeds adoption and provides ongoing guidance.

-Organizations that implement the Framework are in a much better position as regulations and laws change, and new ones emerge.
-New regulations like NYDFS 23 NYCR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
-This trend impacts private industry and not just in critical infrastructure.
-The compliance bar is rising, and that trend is likely to continue for all industries.
+Organizations and government agencies implementing the Framework are in a much better position as regulations and laws change, and new ones emerge.
+New regulations like NYDFS 23 NYCRR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
+This trend impacts private industries beyond critical infrastructure.
+The compliance bar is rising, which will likely continue for all industries.

 The great concern for many CISOs and security leaders is the rise in compliance requirements across industries and geographies.
-The NIST CSF is the most reliable foundation for building and iterating a cybersecurity program to prepare for new and updates to existing standards and regulations.
+The NIST CSF is the most reliable security measure for building and iterating a cybersecurity program to prepare for new updates to existing standards and regulations.

 A Cornerstone for a Forward-Thinking Cybersecurity Program

-The NIST Cybersecurity Framework is a powerful asset for cybersecurity practitioners.
+The NIST CSF is a powerful asset for cybersecurity practitioners.
 Given its flexibility and adaptability, it is a cost-effective way for organizations to approach cybersecurity and foster an enterprise-wide conversation around cyber risk and compliance.
 Managing cybersecurity today is rapidly escalating to a Board- and CEO-level issue, and information security leaders must be prepared to articulate their program effectively.
-Not only is the NIST Cybersecurity Framework an asset for practitioners, but it is also a critical part of the bridge between technical- and business-side stakeholders.
+Not only is the NIST CSF an asset for practitioners, but it is also a critical part of the bridge between technical- and business-side stakeholders.